Recommendations for designing and creating a monitoring system

 • Auditing user operations.
 This task requires recording the individual requests that each user completes, together with dates and times.
 The data should be structured to enable an administrator to quickly reconstruct the sequence of operations that a user completes during a specified period.

 • Tracking resource use by user.
-This task requires recording how each request from a user accesses the various resources that compose the system, and for how long.
+This task requires recording how each request from a user accesses the various resources in the system, and for how long.
 An administrator can use this data to generate a utilization report, by user, for a specified period, possibly for billing.

 Alerts